stephenfletchtek/bank-tech-test/README.md

 ## Example use

-This example shows the methods and responses when interacting with the Bank class usig irb
+This example shows how to use the methods, and their responses when interacting with the Bank class using irb:

 ```irb
 3.0.0 :001 > require('./lib/bank')